ahmedbilal1510/PassOrFail_Grader/README.md

 # PassOrFail_Grader-VBA
-This project lets the user know their grade (American grading system) when they enter their score and hit the "Run" button.
+This project lets the user know their if they have failed or passed a class using the American grading system (60 or above is pass, below is fail) when they enter their score and hit the "Run" button.